ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week5.md

 * Abstraction: Simplify reality.
 Focus on the processes relevant to the application built.
 Class is template to creating the object(type).
 Operations: behavior of the object.
 * Encapsulation: Hide/Manipulation of the data and complexity of the object.
 * Inheritance: Derivation of properties(sub and superclass), methods and class.
 Type of relationships.
 * Polymorphism: The class can implement its own method in its own way.
 Many forms of saving the data.
+For example, refactor ugly switch/case statements into more legible functions(code).

 5. [x] [Read bout OOP](https://medium.com/from-the-scratch/oop-everything-you-need-to-know-about-object-oriented-programming-aee3c18e281b)